-Causes of Herniated DiscsMay 20th, 2014 - Posted by David Chang to Spine
+Causes of Herniated DiscsMay 20th, 2014 - Posted to Spine

 Herniated discs are often associated with the lower back, but they can also occur in the neck, known as the cervical spine.
 As we age, our discs lose some of their water content.
 As the disk dries out, injuries to the spine can cause tiny tears or cracks in the outer layers of the disc.